 If your application is selected for verification, you must provide the official document(s) used to complete the FAFSA to the Southeast Arkansas College Financial Aid Office.
-Acceptable documents include Tax Return Transcripts faxed or mailed directly from the IRS, official documentation from Child Support Enforcement or the Social Security Administration, and SNAP (food stamps) benefits from the Department of Human Services.
+Acceptable documents include Tax Return Transcripts faxed or mailed directly from the IRS, and other official documentation as designated by the US Department of Education.